lpsinger/userguide/procedures/searches.rst

 performing time-shifted analyses using triggers from a few hours of recent data.
-Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the ∼10 ms light travel time between detectors.
+Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the :math:`\sim 10` ms light travel time between detectors.
 All such coincidences are recorded and assigned a ranking statistic; the false alarm rate is then estimated by counting accidental coincidences louder than a given candidate, i.e. with a higher statistic value.

 **SPIIR** [#SPIIR]_ [#SPIIRThesis]_ applies summed parallel infinite impulse response (IIR) filters to approximate matched-filtering results.
 It selects